 The following Employment practice note provides comprehensive and up to date legal information covering:

 When an ET1 claim is presented to the employment tribunal, there are various reasons why it might be rejected.
 Even if it is rejected initially, it might be accepted following reconsideration after an application by the claimant.
-See Practice Notes: Submission of a claim to the employment tribunal—Rejecting the claim and Responding to a claim in the employment tribunal—Applying for reconsideration of rejection of response for further information.
+See Practice Notes: Submission of a claim to the employment tribunal—Rejecting the claim: failure to use prescribed form or to supply minimum information and Responding to a claim in the employment tribunal—Applying for reconsideration of rejection of response for further information.

 Only if the claim is accepted will the tribunal send a copy of it to the respondent(s), seeking an ET3 response.